U01: Research Project Cooperative Agreement

-- a cooperative agreement (U01) to conduct the study.
+- Cooperative agreement (U01) to conduct the study

 Only Apply for a U01 if Your Planning Phase is Complete